What does the research say about Outdoor Learning?

 Why Adventure?
 The Role and Value of Outdoor Adventure in young people's personal and social development (UK)

-A Review of Research by Jon Barrett and Roger Greenaway commissioned by the Foundation for Outdoor Adventure, 1995.
+A Review of Research focusing on the more adventurous kinds of outdoor learning,.by Jon Barrett and Roger Greenaway commissioned by the Foundation for Outdoor Adventure, 1995.

 Main Findings